davidinoel/misc/project-freebies/ADistributedSystemOfTrustForOnlineContent.md

 ##A Distributed System of Trust For Online Content - DRAFT

-**The problem this writeup attempts to address is that regardless of the adoption of TLS, both broad or targeted attacks will always be viable by means of breaching networks, servers, download sites; by finding implementation flaws in TLS, or weaknesses in it and pulling off man-in-the-middle attacks, resulting in systems that download and process these files becoming compromised as a result.**
+####The problem this writeup attempts to address is that regardless of the adoption of TLS, both broad and targeted attacks will still always be viable.
+Breaching networks, servers, download sites; finding or introducing implementation flaws in TLS, or weaknesses in its Cipher Suites and pulling off man-in-the-middle attacks; all of these can result in users downloading and processing these files, and becoming compromised as a result.####

-There may be some overlaps here with the JavaScript Antivirus I describe in another document, and the essence of the problem really is the same: there is a lot of data, and a lot of content that users have access to online.
-By accessing it, it can be downloaded and stored, downloaded, parsed, and used... or even executed.
+There may be some overlaps here with the JavaScript Antivirus I describe in another document, and the essence of the problem really is the same: #####there is a lot of data, and a lot of content that users have access to online.
+By accessing it, it can be downloaded and stored; downloaded, stored and executed in any number of contexts; downloaded, parsed (a different way of saying "executed"), and used; and the list goes on.#####

 I should try to define how this project is different from the JavaScript A/V, and while it's tempting to make a blanket statement that this should cover all non-JS objects (and while that would be a great project and a great end-goal to have), maybe narrowing this a bit would be good, and focusing exclusively on content on public websites that users are able to download (as in: save to disk, open in a viewer of some sort, or execute).